top of page

 When someone implies something, they are making an indirect reference or allusion to a particular idea, intention, or implication.
 It involves communicating something through subtext, context, or the use of subtle cues, allowing the listener or reader to infer the intended meaning.
 Implying often involves using implications, insinuations, or hints to convey information or influence understanding.
 It requires the recipient to interpret and make connections based on the speaker's words, tone, or gestures.
 The verb "imply" involves the intentional or unintentional communication of ideas or meaning in a way that requires inference or deduction by the recipient, rather than providing direct or explicit information.

-Example sentences of imply
+Example sentences containing imply

 1. Your silence seems to imply disagreement with my proposal.